armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-6.md

 ## Exploit by Calling payRansom Twice ##

 There is another method that takes advantage of the communication to the off chain oracle and ordering of transactions.
+I have not tested this attack, but it works the same as the above attack for causing a revert, except the failure is caused in decryptCallback instead of fulfillContract.
 This method is to call the payRansom function twice, one with a file to cause the decryption to fail, and the second with one to cause it to succeed.
 This requires the attacker to have enough Ether to pay the ransom twice, and runs the risk of losing half the Ether spent.

 On success the attacker can retrieve the Ether spent using requestRefund and get the decryption key from the failed transaction.
 This is because the first callback will be for the file that failed decryption; the Ether spent will be returned to the caller and encFileMap[id] will be cleared.
 On the second call the function decryptCallback will check to ensure encFileMap[id] is not empty, since it was cleared in the first callback this transaction will fail.
 As mentioned earlier, failed transactions are still recorded in the blockchain and their arguments can be read, revealing the decrypted encryption key.